We occasionally use anchor links in our longer WordPress posts to help users quickly jump to the section they want to read.

-What is an Anchor Link?
+What Is an Anchor Link?

 The best way to do that is to help them quickly see the information they’re looking for.

 Anchor links make this easier by allowing users to skip the rest of the content and jump directly to the part that interests them.
-This improves user experience and helps you win new customers / readers.
+This improves user experience and helps you win new customers/readers.

-Having said that, let’s take a look at how to easily add anchor links in WordPress.
+With that in mind, we’ll take a look at how to easily add anchor links in WordPress.

 How to Manually Add Anchor Links in WordPress